~If your question isn't answered in this Q and A, please feel free to post below~

 A: Right now, there isn't a fifth book in the works.
 I like where things ended.
 However, there is a free short story, Kat in Zombieland.
 Make sure you check it out!

 A: Check the events page.
 All tour stops are posted there when they are confirmed.

 A: Deidre Knight of the Knight Agency.
 I love her!

 Q: Can I post copies of your books online?
-And can I sell your ebooks online?
+Can I sell your ebooks online?
 What about reading torrents of your books from a "share" site?

-A: All of the above constitutes book piracy, which is the unauthorized reproduction or distribution of copyrighted work and considered theft.
+A: No, no and no. All of the above constitutes book piracy, which is the unauthorized reproduction or distribution of copyrighted work and considered theft.
 Rather than list the reasons and ramifications here (and there are many), I'll direct you to a wonderful article by the amazing Jeaniene Frost.
 Go here.

 Q: I'm a writer.
 Got any advice for me?

 A: I've learned a lot about this business over the years, and one of the most important is that writing is just that, a business.
 Buckle down and write.
 Some days you won't feel like it, but it's important to train yourself to meet deadlines.
-And sometimes those deadlines demand you work when there seems to be no inspiration.
+And sometimes those deadlines demand you work when there is no inspiration.

-On a writing process note, don't be afraid to write the bones first.
-Every word doesn't have to be perfect in the beginning, so it might help if you write like no one else will ever read it.
-Get the bones and then you can go back and add the muscle.
+On a "writing process" note, don't be afraid to write the bare bones first.
+In the beginning, don't worry about perfection.
+Write like no one else will ever read your work.
+Write what you love.
+You can go back and fix.